Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-SqyfGfz3APc.md

 # [March 30th, 2021 Livestream](../2021-03-30.md)
 ## Q&A: Will we ever use S.A.M.
 Ore?
 https://www.youtube.com/watch?v=SqyfGfz3APc
-This question was possibly duplicated with a more recent answer: [June 29th, 2021 Livestream Q&A: Do you have plans for S.A.M.
-Ore?](./yt-DiLr2o5ealA.md) [https://www.youtube.com/watch?v=DiLr2o5ealA](https://www.youtube.com/watch?v=DiLr2o5ealA)
+This question was possibly duplicated with a more recent answer: [July 13th, 2021 Livestream Q&A: Will we use S.A.M.
+Ore for something?](./yt-y8zrEB5BiwQ.md) [https://www.youtube.com/watch?v=y8zrEB5BiwQ](https://www.youtube.com/watch?v=y8zrEB5BiwQ)

 ### Topics